Natural Remedies for Sjogren’s Syndrome

 - If you are headed for surgery, ask the nurse to speak with the anesthesiologist to obtain permission for you to take your regular medications for dry mouth and anti-inflammatory in the morning of your surgery if it is part of your routine care.

-- Before your hospital policy, you may be able to keep your medications at your bedside, or they may be administered by a nurse.
+- Depending on the hospital’s policy, you may be able to keep your medications at your bedside, or they may be administered by a nurse.

-- For nighttime acid reflux, do not eat at least 3 hours before bedtime and limit liquids to small sips to keep the stomach empty.
+- For nighttime acid reflux, stop eating a least 3 hours before bedtime and limit liquid intake to small sips, in order to keep the stomach empty.

-- Try nasal irrigation (simple saline) for a dry nose.
+- Try nasal irrigation (simple saline rinse) for a dry nose.

 - Use a moisturizing spray or gel for your dry nose.